AkaMagician/aiurbot/README.md

 Reconnecting is not a thing yet.
 If plug.dj goes down, you will have to manually restart the bot.
 If you're experienced with NodeJS, you can maybe rig up a reconnect feature for yourself in the meantime.

+**I recommend changing the YouTube API key located in index.js with one of your own (it is free to get a key).
+The default key could stop working at any time, breaking things such as unavailability skip.**

 usage
 ------
 easy mode: